Nathan Wenzel

-Nathan Wenzel (born June 24, 2003) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 81 for Keri-Ann Wenzel.
+Nathan Wenzel (born June 24, 2003) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 81 for Keri-Ann Wenzel.

 Wenzel is a champion in the Sportsman Modified division at Claremont Motorsports Park, and has previously competed in series such as the Modified Racing Series, the Tri-Track Open Modified Series, the NHSTRA Modified Battle for the Cup, and the Whitcomb 5 Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)